-Summative assessments come at the end of a learning block as a final test of students’ knowledge.
+Summative assessments are used at the end of a learning block as a final test of students’ knowledge.

 Summative assessments are aimed at assessing the extent to which the most important outcomes at the end of the lesson have been reached.

-Not just that, it also measures the effectiveness of learning, reactions on the instruction and the benefits on a long-term base.
+Not just that, they also measure the effectiveness of learning, reactions to the instruction, and the benefits on a long-term basis.

 #3.
 Standardized Assessments

 Standardized assessments, also known as standardized tests, are assessments that are given and scored in a consistent manner, usually across large groups of students.